Famed economist helps us know how to be happy

 Here, Easterlin answers 12 questions about happiness — refuting some of our preconceived notions about what makes us happy.

-You are known as “the father of happiness economics.”
-What made you decide to write this book now and what do you hope that people take away from it?
+Why did you write this book now and what do you hope people take from it?

 Basically, the book is a summation of what I’ve learned teaching the economics of happiness, so retirement provided an opportunity to set it all down.
 My hope is the same as it was for my undergraduates — that it may help to make people’s lives better.